-- Japan's economy is likely to continue growing at a pace above its potential through the projection period -- that is, through fiscal 2018 -- on the back of highly accommodative financial conditions and the effects of the government's large-scale stimulus measures, as well as the recovery in overseas economies. - The year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is likely to be slightly negative or about 0 percent for the time being, and as the aggregate supply and demand balance (the output gap) improves and medium- to long-term inflation expectations rise, it is expected to increase toward 2 percent in the second half of the projection period. - With regard to the risk balance, risks to both economic activity and prices are skewed to the downside.
-On the price front, the momentum toward achieving the price stability target of 2 percent seems to be maintained, but is somewhat weaker than the previous outlook, and thus developments in prices warrant careful attention going forward. - As for the conduct of monetary policy, the Bank will continue with "Quantitative and Qualitative Monetary Easing (QQE) with Yield Curve Control," aiming to achieve the price stability target of 2 percent, as long as it is necessary for maintaining that target in a stable manner.
+- Japan's economy is likely to continue growing at a pace above its potential through the projection period -- that is, through fiscal 2018 -- on the back of highly accommodative financial conditions and the effects of the government's large-scale stimulus measures, with the growth rates in overseas economies increasing moderately. - The year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is likely to increase from about 0 percent and become slightly positive, reflecting developments in energy prices.
+Thereafter, it is expected to increase toward 2 percent as the aggregate supply and demand balance (the output gap) improves and medium- to long-term inflation expectations rise. - Comparing the current projections with the previous ones, the projected growth rates are somewhat higher, mainly reflecting improvement in overseas economies and the yen's depreciation.
+The projected rates of increase in the CPI are more or less unchanged. - With regard to the risk balance, risks to both economic activity and prices are skewed to the downside.
+On the price front, the momentum toward achieving the price stability target of 2 percent is maintained, but is not yet sufficiently firm, and thus developments in prices continue to warrant careful attention. - As for the conduct of monetary policy, the Bank will continue with "Quantitative and Qualitative Monetary Easing (QQE) with Yield Curve Control," aiming to achieve the price stability target of 2 percent, as long as it is necessary for maintaining that target in a stable manner.
 It will continue expanding the monetary base until the year-on-year rate of increase in the observed CPI (all items less fresh food) exceeds 2 percent and stays above the target in a stable manner.
 The Bank will make policy adjustments as appropriate, taking account of developments in economic activity and prices as well as financial conditions, with a view to maintaining the momentum toward achieving the price stability target.

-1 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on October 31 and November 1, 2016.
+&lt;sup>1 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on January 30 and 31, 2017.